ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/azure-cobalt-cicd-aks/azure-cobalt.md

 Refer to this [guide](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure-secret) if you need help with signing into Azure using GitHub Actions.

-## Deploy a .NET based application
+## Deploy a .NET-based application

 .NET added support for arm64 applications starting with version 6.
 Several performance enhancements have been made in later versions.
 The latest version that supports Arm64 targets is .NET 9.
 In this learning path you will use the .NET 8 SDK for application development.